mnot/I-D/binary-structured-headers/draft.md

 An Item Field Value's fields are:

-* Length: The number of octets used to represent the Item, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
+* Length: The number of octets used to represent the Item (including Parameters, if present), encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
 * Item: An Item ({{types}})
 * Parameters: Optional Parameters ({{parameter}})